kaaproject/kaa/doc/Administration-guide/System-components-overview/index.md

 * TOC
 {:toc}

 The Kaa IoT platform consists of the Kaa server, Kaa extensions, and endpoint SDKs (see [Architecture overview]({{root_url}}Architecture-overview/) for more details).
+This guide will provide the overview of key system components from the administration point of view.

 ## Kaa node

 Each Kaa node in cluster runs combination of Control, Operations, and Bootstrap services.
 A system administrator can enable or disable any of the services on a particular node, thus flexibly configuring the cluster deployment (see [general configuration]({{root_url}}Administration-guide/System-Configuration/General-configuration/) for more details).

-Kaa Control service is responsible for managing overall system data, processing API calls from the web UI and external integrated systems, and delivering corresponding notifications to Operations services.
+Kaa Control service is responsible for managing overall system data, processing API calls from the Administration UI and external integrated systems, and delivering corresponding notifications to Operations services.
+Kaa Control service also embeds Administration UI web server.

 Kaa Operations service is a “worker” service, the primary role of which is concurrent communication with multiple endpoints.
 Operations services process endpoint requests and serve them with data.
 Kaa Bootstrap service is responsible for distributing Operations services connection parameters to endpoints.
 Depending on the configured protocol stack, connection parameters may include IP address, TCP port, security credentials, etc.